Architsoni09/Trading-UI/README.md

 ## 📧 Contact

-For any questions or feedback, reach out to [Archit Soni](mailto:archit.soni@example.com).
+For any questions or feedback, reach out to [Archit Soni](mailto:archit.soni2908@gmail.com).

----

-Feel free to adjust any details to better fit your project or preferences!